Trump to talk about lowering drug prices Friday

 The council suggested changing trade policy to limit the "underpricing" of drugs abroad.

-Health policy experts, however, question whether the administration's moves will have a meaningful impact on the high cost of prescriptions.
+Health policy experts, however, have questioned whether the administration's proposals to date will have a meaningful impact on the high cost of prescriptions.

 "This is not doing anything to fundamentally change the drug supply chain or the drug pricing system," said Gerard Anderson, a health policy professor at Johns Hopkins University.